SeanGavan/382-Lab-3/README.md

 Debugging
 ---------
 Pressing the button would no longer write to display.
 Reverted back to original code to fix.
+Changing 0xE7 to 0xFF made one complete column of pixels, but only 1 column.
+Added a loop for multiple column writes.

 Test Methodology / Results
 ----------------
 Altered different values to see what was actually writing to the display.
-Couldn't find anything useful.
+Changed the 0xE7 to 0xFF to create a full column
+of pixels.
+Created a loop within the code that would write the full column 8 times.
+This loop uses a counter register to do so.

 Observations / Conclusions
 --------------------------
-I have no idea how this code works, nor can I really use it or the display effectively.
+After receiving tips from Capt.
+Trimble, I was able to figure out how to make the box by using a jump loop and adjusting what
+was being stored as the data to write onto the display.
 Documentation
 -------------
-None
+Captain Trimble told me how to change the 0xE7 data into 0xFF to create a full 8 pixel column.
+She also told me that
+a loop would be effective in creating 7 additional columns to create the entire 8x8 pixel box.

 Answers to Lab Questions
 ------------------------